-Each student is encouraged to uphold the good reputation of the college at all times inside and outside the school.
+Each student is always encouraged to uphold the good reputation of the college inside and outside the school.
 Students are expected to behave with courtesy and consideration respecting the rights of others.

 TEACHING AND LEARNING ENVIRONMENT

 We expect that you do your best in class and at your homework.